Megan Connolly (footballer)

-Early years
+Early life

 Connolly began playing association football with College Corinthians at the age of six.
 Initially she played with boys' teams before her father helped set up teams for girls.
 She also showed potential as a Gaelic footballer, playing for Nemo Rangers GAA.
 In 2012, she was a member of the Cork GAA U-16 Ladies team that won the Munster U-16 Ladies' Championship.
 Connolly scored a hat-trick in the final as Cork beat Kerry by 5–6 to 0–10.
 In interviews, Connolly credited her Gaelic football training for helping her with general fitness.
 She eventually opted to concentrate on association football because it gave her the opportunity to represent Ireland at international level.

 Playing association football as a schoolgirl, Connolly won honours at provincial and national level, representing both Corinthians and her high school, Christ King Girls Secondary School.
-On 16 November 2014 Connolly was a member of the College Corinthians senior women's team that won the Women's Munster Senior Cup.
+On 16 November 2014, Connolly was a member of the College Corinthians senior women's team that won the Women's Munster Senior Cup.
 Her father, Michael Connolly, was the coach of the team and Connolly scored in the final.

+College career

 Florida State Seminoles

-In 2015 Connolly began playing for Florida State Seminoles after obtaining a four-year scholarship to Florida State University to study sports management.
+In 2015, Connolly began playing for Florida State Seminoles after obtaining a four-year scholarship to Florida State University to study sports management.
 Compatriot Megan Campbell was involved in her recruitment.
 In her first season playing for the Seminoles, Connolly played a pivotal role in their 2015 ACC Women's Soccer Tournament success, contributing nine goals and ten assists.
 She subsequently received a number of individual awards including ACC Midfielder of the Year and ACC Freshman of the Year.

-In December 2015 Connolly was named a First Team All-American by the National Soccer Coaches Association of America for her performances during the season, becoming the first ever freshman player from Florida State to do so.
+In December 2015, Connolly was named a First Team All-American by the National Soccer Coaches Association of America for her performances during the season, becoming the first ever freshman player from Florida State to do so.
 She was also nominated for the Hermann Trophy.

 As a sophomore, Connolly played and started in all 22 games.
 She scored a total of seven goals, including five game-winners, and provided four assists.
 As a junior, she played in 20 games, starting nine, and finished fourth on the team with nine points on three goals and three assists.